realTristan/class.io/README.md

 - Implement once homework has been marked, it will email the student
 - Implement auto convert png to pdf for homework submissions
 - Implement google oauth login using firebase
-- Encrypted google oauth token is used as the user_hash
+- Encrypted google oauth token is used as the user_id

 # License
 MIT License